cschladetsch/KAI/Readme.md

 This is all done via distributed object model, and a few languages.

-### Languages
+### Heart of the System
 At the heart of KAI are three things: A Registry, A Domain, and some Languages.

+* Registry.
+A statically-typesafe over-the-wire object factory.
+* Domain.
+A Local Registry that is part of the larger Netork.
+* Languages:
   * Pi.
 Is RPN and is the base language.
   * Rho.
 Is like Python but has native support for continuations in its syntax.
 It transposes to Pi.
   * Tau.
 Is the Interface Definition Language (IDL) than is shared between nodes.
 In theory, it could produce code for any language.

 ## Pi
 [Pi](Source/Library/Language/Pi) (see [Tests](Test/Language/TestPi) and [Tests Scripts](Test/Language/TestPi/Scripts)) is heavily influenced by [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)).
 It has two directly interactable stacks: one for data, and one for context.
 The data stack is used for operations (as is the context stack), but the context stack tells the machine `where to go next`.
 This is used to create the idea of a co-routine, which is then pushed up to Rho.